-8.1.1 S/MIME CEK Key Management
+8.1.1 CEK Key Management

-There are two solutions that provide adequate and secure key management of the Content Encryption Key used to protect SIP MIME contents on the SIP-1 and SIP-2 interfaces.
+There are two solutions that provide adequate and secure key management of the Content Encryption Key used to protect application information on the SIP-1 and SIP-2 interfaces.
 One is Solution #14 “Identity Based Cryptography Managed Content Encryption Key for S/MIME” and the second is Solution #13 “KMS Managed Content Encryption Key for S/MIME”.

 Solution #14 leverages the proposed media protection method of Identity Based Cryptography where only the endpoints (the MCPTT client and the MCPTT application server) have knowledge of the content encryption key and there is no reliance on the KMS for key generation and distribution.
 This solution does however require special message processing by the server during the initial transfer of the CEK to the server where decryption of the CEK must be performed before message authentication is validated.